top of page

 Mission & Vision

-Walking Spirit’s vision is a resilient world where people of all disabilities, across all other demographics can independently interact with their loved ones and community in all aspects of life including home, school, work, travel, lodging, dinning, entertainment, exercise, recreation, and faith.
+Walking Spirit’s vision is a resilient world where People of all Disabilities, across all other demographics can independently interact with their loved ones and community in all aspects of life including home, school, work, travel, lodging, dinning, entertainment, exercise, recreation, and faith.

 Where I Specialize